 Villa Riihi, photo by Seppo Mäntylä

-Nordtreat fire retardants are pH neutral and water-based and have low emissions.
-The best emission class M1 indicates that a fire retardant has low emissions and is therefore well suited for indoor use.
+Nordtreat flame retardants are pH neutral and water-based and have low emissions.
+The best emission class M1 indicates that a flame retardant has low emissions and is therefore well suited for indoor use.
 In addition, Nordtreat products have the Indoor Air Comfort® certification as well as the BREEAM and LEED v4 certifications.

-Many industrial manufacturers have applied for the right to use the CE marking in connection with certified manufacturing of wood products treated with Nordtreat fire retardants.
+Many industrial manufacturers have applied for the right to use the CE marking in connection with certified manufacturing of wood products treated with Nordtreat flame retardants.

-We will help you find suitable suppliers of wood products treated with Nordtreat fire retardants.
+We will help you find suitable suppliers of wood products treated with Nordtreat flame retardants.